vxmm/finops-tech-challenge/README.md

 2. Ensure that the price of the stock is of ``float`` type.
 3. Verify that the available range in the data is greater or equal than the required number of points to be utilized in the prediction.

-We recommend saving the file with UTF-8 encoding.
-Any non-UTF-8 encoding will output the first error available in the program.

 ## How to Run

 1. Download the project: ```git clone https://github.com/vxmm/lseg-tech-challenge.git```